 The mission of Educational Technology Services focuses on providing support for faculty and staff in the use of technology in the teaching and learning environment.
 ETS does provide student support related to the learning management system (LMS) when referred by an instructor or staff member.

-In case of an emergency, contact the Pellissippi State Police:
+In case of an emergency, contact the Pellissippi State Police Department at 865-694-6649.
+Non-emergencies may be reported by calling

 - Hardin Valley Campus—865-694-6649 (Staffed 24 hours a day, 7 days a week)